matemagyari/clojure_study/projects/twitter-reader/README.md

 Elements of the UI:
 - **text field** to be able to provide filter keywords
 - filtered **english** tweets
 - **hashTag statistics**.
-It is a simple list of hashTags and a number of occurances extracted from the tweets.
+It is a simple list of hashTags and a number of occurrences extracted from the tweets.

 The layout of the UX is up to you.
 Can be user friendly, funny, functional or just a dump page.
 Can use push or pull technologies.
 Use what ever you feel comfortable with and suitable for the purpose.
 Use your imagination!